 This Safari rides on chunky mud-terrain tires wrapped on a set of off-road rims and it really looks like it could conquer every terrain.
 It also boasts of rock sliders on the sides which feature chequered plates to double up as side steps.
 They would keep the body safe from rocks and boulders.
 This Safari also features a massive LED light bar on the roof to light up the trails at night time and also comes fitted with a massive roof box to further up its practicality quotient.
 This off-road-ready Safari also comes painted in the same shade of green as the Tata Harrier Camo Edition.

-When launched, the Tata Safari will be powered by the Harrier's Fiat-sourced 2.0-litre, 4-cylinder diesel engine that produces 168 bhp and 350 Nm of peak torque.
+When launched, the 2021 Tata Safari will be powered by the Harrier's Fiat-sourced 2.0-litre, 4-cylinder diesel engine that produces 168 bhp and 350 Nm of peak torque.
 The engine will come mated to a 6-speed manual or a 6-speed torque converter automatic gearbox.
 The new Safari will arrive in showrooms in January itself, and bookings for it will also commence later this month.
-It will come at a decent premium over the Harrier which is priced between INR 13.84-20.30 lakh and will rival the likes of the MG Hector Plus and upcoming next-gen Mahindra XUV500.
+It will come at a decent premium over the Harrier which is priced between INR 13.84-20.30 lakh and will rival the likes of the MG Hector Plus and the upcoming next-gen Mahindra XUV500.